goszpeti/conan_explorer/README.md

 ### Prerequisites on Linux

-Currently testing and compatibility is only endured for Debian based distros, specifically Ubuntu 20.04.
+Currently testing and compatibility is only endured for Debian based distros, specifically Ubuntu 20.04 and 22.04.

 1. Pip must be updated to at least pip 20.3, so using a venv like this is recommended: